Skip to content

 It is important to clarify that not every primary rhinoplasty results in the need for revision.
 The vast majority of patients are satisfied with the result of the first surgery, especially when performed by an experienced plastic surgeon with the appropriate technique.
 My own revision rate in primary rhinoplasty is very low, precisely because I use the structured technique from the beginning, preserving and reconstructing support instead of just removing cartilage.

-However, when the first surgery does not achieve the expected result — whether due to technical limitations, healing complications, or misaligned expectations — secondary rhinoplasty is the way to definitive correction.
+However, when the first surgery does not achieve the expected result — whether due to technical limitations, healing complications, or misaligned expectations — revision rhinoplasty is the path toward a durable correction.

 Procedures I can combine with secondary rhinoplasty